 We have always been aware of the importance of attending Mass and of participating in the different activities of our home parish.
-When my parents, siblings and I moved to the United States from Mexico 13 years ago, I did tend to lose my relationship with God.
+When my parents, siblings and I moved to the U.S. from Mexico 14 years ago, I did tend to lose my relationship with God.
 I guess I was too worried about other things, like video games and hunting rather than going to church.

 It wasn’t until my junior year in high school that I started thinking very hard about what I wanted to do with my life and God was ready to give me an idea.
-One day after school, I arrived home and my mom told me that she signed me up to attend the Search retreat.
-At first I didn’t want to go, but during the retreat, I noticed God’s love towards me and how much he had done for me during my entire life.
+One day after school, my mom told me she signed me up to attend a Search retreat.
+At first I didn’t want to go, but during the retreat I noticed God’s love towards me and how much he had done for me during my entire life.

 So I went and spoke with Father Jason Tyler about what I was thinking and he helped me by answering questions I had about my relationship with God and about the seminary.
 It was through prayer that I decided I wanted to enter seminary.